gnosis/mev-boost-relay/README.md

 # Agnostic Relay

 [Agnostic Relay](http://agnostic-relay.net/) is an open-source MEV Boost relay available to anyone, anywhere in the world, without prejudice or privilege.
-Agnostic Relay is an ideal relay for block producers and block builders trying to provide neutral features powered by Gnosis's know-how and experience.
+Agnostic Relay is an ideal relay for block producers and block builders trying to provide neutral features powered by the know-how and experience of Gnosis.

 Agnostic Relay is a fork of [Flashbots mev-boost relay](https://github.com/flashbots/mev-boost-relay).

 # Motivation and Context

-We want to build a world where open competition is possible - the entrenched tool, the infrastructure must be credibly neutral/censorship resistant.
+We want to build a network where open competition is possible - the entrenched tooling and base layer must be credibly neutral and resistant to censorship.
 Building credibly neutral tools is also a critical step and that’s why we want to run the Agnostic Relay.

 As defined by Ethereum.org, a validator is a node in a proof-of-stake system responsible for storing data, processing transactions, and adding new blocks to the blockchain.